 This example represents some of the communication failures and problems caused by software or hardware.
 The team identifies every possible issue impacting the communication process and builds a risk assessment matrix.
 This allows tasks to be prioritized and assigned to employees who verify them and make sure that everything is running smoothly.

-Unlike other methods, the risk assessment approach evaluates complex issues and synthesizes them into simple frameworks.
+Unlike other methods, the compliance risk assessment approach evaluates complex issues and synthesizes them into simple frameworks.
 Yet this alone isn’t enough to assure your organization makes good decisions.
 Managers need to understand every process and optimize multiple variables.
 With that in mind, we are sharing 5 secrets that go beyond the matrix and will help you with risks assessment.

 1 Connect the experts

-Risks are usually mapped into a risk assessment matrix through employee interviews.
+Risks are usually mapped into a risk analysis matrix through employee interviews.
 This shows data and perspectives related to risks in a simple way.
 However, the idea here is to provide an enhanced view of the risks being confronted rather than providing market know-how.
 Connecting experienced market professionals with your team through meetings, interviews or workshops to can allow you to gain precious insights into your organization.

 The problem is that teams tend to be isolated to their departments when working.
 Bringing external insights into the company spreads tactical knowledge and joins strategies together.